Naereen/Nginx-Fancyindex-Theme/README.md

 fancyindex on;
 fancyindex_localtime on;
 fancyindex_exact_size off;
-# Specify the path to the header.html and foother.html files (server-wise)
+# Specify the path to the header.html and foother.html files, that are server-wise,
+# ie served from root of the website.
+Remove the leading '/' otherwise.
 fancyindex_header "/Nginx-Fancyindex-Theme-light/header.html";
 fancyindex_footer "/Nginx-Fancyindex-Theme-light/footer.html";
 # Ignored files will not show up in the directory listing, but will still be public.